UptickNetwork/uptick-mainnet/README.md

 # uptick-mainnet

-The latest main network is [uptick_117-1](./uptick_117-1).
-You can find a list of seeds and peers to connect to in the respective directory.
+The most recent main network is [uptick_117 - 1](./uptick_117-1).
+In the corresponding directory, you'll be able to locate a list of seeds and peers for connection.